 Putin may go to war to capture Ukraine.
-With Belarus, he did it without firing a shot
+With Belarus, he did it without firing a shot.

 Khrenin said the two countries would “fight back” if necessary, in a move analysts said showed that Belarusian President Alexander Lukashenko’s foreign and military policies had been effectively captured by Russia.

-“It is just a sign that the current government of Belarus, Lukashenko’s government, is increasingly dependent in its foreign and security policy on Russia and it cannot actually pursue its own autonomous decisions,” said Artyom Shraibman, Belarusian political analyst with the Carnegie Moscow Center.
+“It is just a sign that the current government of Belarus, Lukashenko’s government, is increasingly dependent in its foreign and security policy on Russia and it cannot actually pursue its own autonomous decisions,” said Artyom Shraibman, a Belarusian political analyst with the Carnegie Moscow Center.

-As Western leaders warn that Russia could mount an attack on Ukraine in coming days, Tikhanovskaya, recognized by Western leaders as the rightful winner of the flawed 2020 presidential election, said Belarus was “losing its sovereignty” and called for Russian troops to leave immediately.
+As Western leaders warn that Russia could mount an attack on Ukraine in coming days, Tikhanovskaya, who is recognized by Western leaders as the rightful winner of the flawed 2020 presidential election, said Belarus was “losing its sovereignty” and called for Russian troops to leave immediately.

 “The presence of Russian troops on our territory violates our constitution, international law, and endangers the security of every Belarusian and the whole region.
 Belarus is dragged into someone else’s war and turned into an aggressor country,” she said in a statement Sunday.

-Lukashenko has been beholden to Russia’s President Vladimir Putin since the disputed 2020 election when street protests nearly toppled him from power before Putin promised to send in Russian forces to quell unrest if required.
+Lukashenko has been beholden to Russian President Vladimir Putin since Belarus’s disputed 2020 election, when street protests nearly toppled him from power before Putin promised to send in Russian forces to quell unrest if required.
 Lukashenko launched a massive crackdown, beating and jailing hundreds of opposition figures and activists, and clung on without Putin’s help.

-Putin and Lukashenko met Friday to discuss the crisis between Russia and NATO, after the West rejected Moscow’s demands for sweeping security guarantees including barring Ukraine and other countries from joining NATO and rolling back alliance forces and materiel from Eastern Europe.
+Putin and Lukashenko met Friday to discuss the crisis between Russia and NATO, after Western countries rejected Moscow’s demands for sweeping security guarantees including barring Ukraine and other countries from joining NATO and rolling back alliance forces and materiel from Eastern Europe.

 Lukashenko said after Friday’s meeting that he and Putin worked out a joint plan to deter “Western aggression.”
 The next day, Putin rewarded him with an invitation to attend drills of Russia’s nuclear forces as the Russian leader oversaw multiple launches of hypersonic and cruise missiles.

-A Kremlin photo showed the two sitting at a circular white table in the situation center of Russia’s Defense Ministry as Putin launched the drills, co-opting the Belarusian leader as he sent a powerful message to Washington and NATO on his determination to reshape Europe’s security architecture, and his willingness to use military force if necessary.
+A Kremlin photo showed the two sitting at a circular white table in the situation center of Russia’s Defense Ministry as Putin launched the drills, co-opting the Belarusian leader as he sent a powerful message to Washington and NATO about his determination to reshape Europe’s security architecture, and his willingness to use military force if necessary.

-Putin sees Belarus and Ukraine as Russia’s junior Slavic brothers, part of what he calls the “Russian world.
+Putin sees Belarus and Ukraine as Russia’s junior Slavic brothers, part of what he calls the “Russian world.”
 He is convinced that Ukraine can only succeed if, like Belarus, it joins Russia’s sphere of influence.

 As Western officials warn Putin against an invasion to force Ukraine’s capitulation, Putin has dominated Belarus without the need for military force, by leveraging Lukashenko’s political debt.
 It is not yet clear whether Putin will demand that Belarusian forces participate directly, should he invade Ukraine, but Russia would use Belarusian airfields, transportation and logistics.